miketang84/forustm/README.md

 2. Giving a practical example for sapper project
 3. Keeping code clean and easy to learn

+#### Db Operation

+You will find ./schema/schema.sql, you need use pg client, such as `psql`, to make a new empty db in postgresql before bootuping forustm bin.

+1. use psql to connect to pg: `psql`
+2. create an new db: `create database foobar;`
+3. connect this new db: `\c foobar;`
+4. import sql file: `\i  {project_path}/schema/schema.sql;`

+That's all operations on db.

 #### Configuration

 You need an `.env` file in your project directory, whose content as like bellow: